hhsilvatw/oidc/README.md

 );

 // Protected resource expects the jwt to prove who they are to be passed
-// in the query string as id_token=jwthash server.get(
+// in the query string as id_token=jwthash, not passing jwt here results
+// in a 401
+server.get(
   '/profile',
   middleware.auth(),